localhost

 GET

-Web servers use the request's path and HTTP method to look up the correct resource, refers as "routing".
+Web servers use the request's path and method to look up the correct resource, known as "routing".

-We can define a route by calling a method named after HTTP verbs, passing a path and a function to execute when matched.
+We can define a route with HTTP verb method, a path and a function to execute when matched.

 import { Elysia } from 'elysia'